stefangordon/azure-storage-gzip-encoding/README.md

 ```

 ## Current State
 Only block blobs are supported.

-The tool has had only light testing at this point.
-Ensure that you have backups of all your binary data before running the tool so that you can recover in the event a blob is corrupted.
+Please ensure you have a backup of your data before running this tool against your container.